-The Canadian Staffing Index was 110 in March.
-The Canadian Staffing Index reflects the volume of demand for temporary staffing in Canada.
+The Canadian Staffing Index was 76 in February.
+The Canadian Staffing Index reflects the volume of labor supplied by temporary staffing agencies in Canada.
 It is based upon the number of billed hours reported by a monthly panel of leading staffing firms, and the index is not adjusted for seasonal factors.
 The index value of 100 corresponds to the size of the industry in July 2008, when the index began.

 The Canadian Staffing Index measures the hours of labour performed by a sampling of temporary and contract staffing in the staffing industry.
 The data collected is the largest sample size done in Canada provided by a number of Canadian staffing companies and accounts for approximately one third of total staffing industry sales.
 To preserve confidentiality the data is collected by Staffing Industry Analysts www.staffingindustry.com; an independent company specialized in staffing industry statistics.
 Data is available for the months starting July 2008 (the benchmark month) to the current month.